 HRMI's economic and social rights scores show the percentage of the benchmark achievement obtained.
 In the case of the income adjusted benchmark, this is the percentage of the currently feasible achievement obtainable, given the country's per capita income level.
 A low score means a country is not fulfilling the rights concerned nearly to the extent that should be possible at its per-capita income level.
-A score of 100% on our income adjusted metrics does not mean everyone in the country enjoys the right; it means the country is doing as well at ensuring that right as the best performing countries have at that per-capita income level.
-Thus, in the case of a very poor country, the economic and social rights metric score can be quite high, even though a lot of people in that country do not have proper access to food, housing, education, etc. In contrast, in the case of the global best metrics, HRMI's economic and social rights scores show the country's percentage achievement relative to the highest enjoyment level observed in any country at any per capita income level.
-A score of 100% on our global best metrics means the country is doing as well at ensuring the right as the best performing country has at any per-capita income level.
-In the case of a very poor country, its scores on our global best metrics will be substantially lower than its scores on our income adjusted metrics.
-In contrast, for wealthy countries there will be little, if any, difference between their scores on the income adjusted and global best metrics.
+A score of 100% relative to the income adjusted benchmark does not mean everyone in the country enjoys the right; it means the country is doing as well at ensuring that right as the best performing countries have at that per-capita income level.
+Thus, in the case of a very poor country, the economic and social rights scores can be quite high, even though a lot of people in that country do not have proper access to food, housing, education, etc. In contrast, in the case of the global best scores, HRMI's economic and social rights scores show the country's percentage achievement relative to the highest enjoyment level observed in any country at any per capita income level.
+A score of 100% relative to the global best benchmark means the country is doing as well at ensuring the right or right aspect as the best performing country has at any per-capita income level.
+In the case of a very poor country, its global best scores will be substantially lower than its income adjusted scores.
+In contrast, for wealthy countries there will be little, if any, difference between their income adjusted and global best scores.